Here are some skills students need to have for their career development:

 - During work attachments as a student and at work in the future, you will need to attend meetings, perform analyses, write reports, and create presentations.

-The Career Development Office provides scheduled consultation workshops to help students develop the skills, attitudes and perspectives to understand their career interests, prepare resumes, search and network for career opportunities, as well as secure and perform well at interviews.
+The Career Development Office provides scheduled consultation and workshops to help students develop the skills, attitudes and perspectives to understand their career interests, prepare resumes, search and network for career opportunities, as well as secure and perform well at interviews.

 Subsequently, as students complete their work-related projects and experiences, the evidence artefacts such as images, audio-visuals, analysis reports and achievement records may be organised into their e-Portfolio.
 This may be used for personal reflection, as well as to serve as lifelong documentary evidence showcasing their achievements to potential employers or business partners.